BDelhees/mendicantbias/src/milestone3.md

 | date |  datetime64   | ISO 8601
 | dtype |  object   |

 PostgresSQL does not support any 64-byte integers or floats (int64, float64) according to https://www.postgresql.org/docs/12/datatype-numeric.html#DATATYPE-INT.
-This leaves us with the following option to structure our database.
+This leaves us with the following option to structure our database:

 Change the float64 and int64 to NUMERIC.
 However, this will slow down calculations comapred to PostgresSQL int-types.
 Nevertheless, the calculations are more precise and recommended for monetary amounts.
 This trade-off between precision and time needs to be observed in real-time.
 The int64 could technically be converted to int8 in python (with the numpy package) but this cuts down the possible range of values from -128 to 127 (see https://numpy.org/doc/stable/user/basics.types.html).
 This would be possible for the "Volume_(BTC)" variable but not for the others.
 We therefore stick to NUMERIC for now.
 Also, we want to keep the option of a larger precision (total amount of numbers for a given observation) and scale (numbers after the decimal points).
 This is mostly for the float-variables which would give us closer predictions of our Rnn-Model.
 The timestamp variable is an int with a precision of 10, so int8 is not an option without major transformations.
 We refrain from using the direct money type since there could arise problems when classifying BTC as a currency.
-To change the datatype of the "Date" variable from object to datetime, we implemented the following line to "loading_and_preparing_data.py":
+To change the datatype of the "Date" variable from object to datetime, we implemented the following line to **loading_and_preparing_data.py**:

 ```sh
 df['date'] = df['date'].astype('datetime64[ns]')